immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 <pre class="syntax clojure">(stop everything)</pre>

+And though the handlers you run will typically be Ring functions, you can also pass any valid implementation of `javax.servlet.Servlet` or `io.undertow.server.HttpHandler`.
+For an example of the former, one of our unit tests runs [this servlet] obtained from a very simple [Pedestal] service.

 ### Development Mode

 The `run-dmc` macro resulted from a desire to provide a no-fuss way to